What does soy wax blend mean ?

 Do you use essential oils for the fragrances?

 Essential oils are not designed to be burned and some are actually harmful when ignited.
-We work with a fragrance how that designs fragrances specifically for candles.
+We work with a fragrance house that designs fragrances specifically for candles.

 Soy Wax is non-toxic, burns clean with almost no soot and allows for maximum fragrance throw.
 Add very long burn times and a large burn pool and you've got the ideal container wax.
 Our soy wax candles are a great way to get a lot of non-toxic light for less money.